sujaykundu777/devlopr-jekyll/README.md

 ### Remove Credits

-You can remove credits/footer attribution links, by Donating $5 to our [Open Collective](https://opencollective.com/devlopr-jekyll/donate) or [Buymeacoffee](https://buymeacoffee.com/sujaykundu).
+You can remove credits/footer attribution links, by Donating $5 to [Buymeacoffee](https://buymeacoffee.com/sujaykundu)  or [Open Collective](https://opencollective.com/devlopr-jekyll/donate).

 Thanks to all our Backers ! 🙏 [Become a Backer](https://opencollective.com/devlopr-jekyll#backer)